bdbelchev/classpage/README.md

 Digital school diary which aims to facilitate communication between students, teachers and parents.
 Project for NP "IT Career" 2022.

 *Needs a MySQL database with [this](DatabaseStructure.sql) structure to function.*
+*Run `Update-Database` to add the ASP.NET Identity tables, required for accounts.*

 (Planned) features: